-Being a “participant church,” means, among other things, that individuals can participate with what is on their heart, be it with a message, testimony, prayer or song.
+Being a “participant church,” means, among other things, that individuals can participate with what is on their heart, be it a message, testimony, prayer or song.
 The church has no paid preachers, and there are no scheduled lists of speakers in the meetings.
 When the members come together, there is great freedom to contribute, both in terms of the content of the meetings, and in practical tasks in church life.
-The purpose is for everything to help build faith in Jesus Christ, because He brings us together.
+The purpose is that everything shall contribute towards building up faith in Jesus Christ, because it is that which brings us together.

-BCC has a relatively large proportion of young people, many of whom grow up to take over voluntary tasks and contribute to care work and edification in the faith.
+From the relatively large proportion of young people in BCC, many grow up to take over voluntary tasks and contribute as support workers and to the edification in the faith.

 We see that preaching the message of the Bible leads to development in the church for young and old, within the liberty given by the word of God.
 This creates both unity and power, which we see will continue to build the church for the future.

 About our name

 “BCC” comes from of Brunstad Christian Church, which is derived from a place called Brunstad in Sandefjord municipality, Norway.
 This place has been an international gathering place for the church since 1956.
 The conferences here are still an important arena for fellowship in the faith, even though the church is no longer the owner.

 In recent times, the conference facility at Oslofjord has undergone extensive development, and it is here that BCC Event organizes annual conferences, youth camps, family days and activities for children and young people here.